-• Create a complete backup of your Mac.
+- Create a complete backup of your Mac.
 Device images support compression, so you can make the most efficient use of your storage, perhaps keeping multiple full backups on the same drive.
-They also support encryption, so that you can store your backup off-site (thus protecting against fire, theft, etc.) without worrying about anyone else accessing your sensitive files.
+They also support encryption, so that you can store your backup off-site (thus protecting against fire, theft, etc.) without worrying about anyone else accessing your sensitive files. - Create a reusable image of a Mac, with everything installed and configured the way you want, then clone it onto multiple Macs, e.g. in a computer lab, so that they are all set up identically.